pjbiggs/Massey203311/Week11/Week11.md

 We are going to generate a lot of files here.
 Maybe it's worth thinking about a folder structure that works for you so you can manage your data once you have made it, and it is fresh in your mind.
 You never know, it might help for the portfolio (below).

-let's compare the differences in our results from the different mappers.
+Let's compare the differences in our results from the different mappers.

 ```bash
 # samtools is so versatile